-The Teacher Education program offers a Childhood Education Extension in Middle School Mathematics, Middle School Science (Biology, Chemistry, or Physics), and Middle School English.
-This program prepares candidates for application to an upward extension of New York State Teacher Certification to grades 7-9.
-Candidates enrolled in the graduate Childhood Education Program and candidates holding initial, permanent, or professional certification in Elementary Education K-6 or Childhood Education grades 1-6 may apply.
+NYIT's teacher education program offers a Childhood Education Extension in Middle School Mathematics, Middle School Science (Biology, Chemistry, or Physics), and Middle School English.
+The program prepares candidates for application to an upward extension of New York state teacher certification for grades 7-9.
+Candidates who may apply are either enrolled in NYIT's graduate childhood education program, or have initial, permanent, or professional certification in elementary education K-6 or childhood education grades 1-6.

-These programs enable teachers to:
+Our programs enable teachers to:

 Extend their existing certification to 7-9 in mathematics, science (biology, chemistry, or physics), or English.

 Develop knowledge and skills to effectively teach young adolescents.